yanxi-chen/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `model_path`: Path to the model being trained.
 - `critic_model_path`: Optional path to a separate critic model.
 If empty, defaults to `model_path`.
+- `custom_chat_template`: Optional custom chat template in string format.
+If not specified, the system will use the default chat template from tokenizer.
+- `chat_template_path`: Optional path to the chat template file in jinja2 type; overrides `custom_chat_template` if set.
+If not specified, the system will use the default chat template from tokenizer.
 - `max_model_len`: Maximum number of tokens in a sequence.
 It is recommended to set this value manually.
 If not specified, the system will attempt to set it to `max_prompt_tokens` + `max_response_tokens`.
 However, this requires both values to be already set; otherwise, an error will be raised.
 - `max_response_tokens`: Maximum number of tokens allowed in generated responses.
 Only for `chat` and `generate` methods in `InferenceModel`.
 - `max_prompt_tokens`: Maximum number of tokens allowed in prompts.
 Only for `chat` and `generate` methods in `InferenceModel`.